Using the DB2 ODBC driver with unixODBC

 make install

-After uncompressing and unpacking the ODBC driver distribution, you need to manually install the driver under the unixODBC driver.
-To do this you need to add an driver definition for the DB2 ODBC driver to odbcinst.ini.
-To find out where odbcinst.ini is located, use odbcinst’s -j flag.
+After uncompressing and unpacking the ODBC driver distribution, you need to manually install the driver under the unixODBC Driver Manager.
+To do this, you need to add a driver definition for the DB2 ODBC driver to odbcinst.ini.
+To find out where odbcinst.ini is located, use odbcinst's -j flag.
 For example:

 $ /home/myuser/bin/odbcinst -j